South Carolina Car Accident Lawyer - Auto Injury Attorney

 South Carolina Locations Served

 South Carolina spans from the coasts of Myrtle Beach across the midlands and uplands of the Greenville and Spartanburg area in the mountains.
 It includes the heavily trafficked highways, the I-77, I-95, I-20, I-26, I-385, I-85, and I-526 among other busy intrastate highways.
+We assist crash victims who suffer injury throughout the State.

-- Counties: Greenville, Richland, Charleston County, Horry, Spartanburg County, Lexington, York, Berkeley County, Anderson County, Beaufort, Aiken County, Dorchester, FLorence, Pickens, Lancaster, Sumter, Orangeburg, Oconee, Greenwood, Laurens, etc...
+• Counties: Greenville, Richland, Charleston County, Horry, Spartanburg County, Lexington, York, Berkeley County, Anderson County, Beaufort, Aiken County, Dorchester, Florence, Pickens, Lancaster, Sumter, Orangeburg, Oconee, Greenwood, Laurens, etc...

 While dense population centers like Charleston, Greenville or Spartanburg make vehicle accidents more common than less trafficked areas, each wreck is unique.
 Collisions on the interstate highways in the state can be especially devastating because of high speeds and semi-truck and commercial vehicle traffic.